INTRODUCTORY LEVEL COURSE

 Special BOX PENTATONIC scales

-Occasionally a musical piece might commence with a Minor chord and its Box Pentatonic scale will need a slight modification.
-The upper Note on the ‘b’ string is raised by one fret during a ‘special’ Major chord called a Major V chord (Major Fifth), particularly encountered in Classical or Spanish sounding Music.
+The upper note on the b string is raised by one fret during one of these special Major chords called a Major V chord (Major Fifth), particularly found in Classical or Spanish sounding music.

-SEE HERE the slightly modified Box Pentatonic scale for the ‘special’ E Major V chord in a piece with a commencing chord of A Minor.
+SEE HERE the slightly modified Box Pentatonic scale for the ‘special’ E Major V chord in a piece with a commencing chord of A minor.

-Try this along with ‘House Of The Rising Sun’ by The Animals which starts with A Minor then has an E Major V.
+Try this along with House Of The Rising Sun by The Animals which starts with A minor then has an E Major V.

-Correspondingly in a piece commencing with a Major chord, its relative Box Pentatonic scale will also need the upper Note on the ‘b’ string raised by one fret during its ‘special’ Major chord called a Major III chord (Major Three) as in the second chord of ‘Creep’ by Radiohead.
+Correspondingly in a piece commencing with a Major chord, its relative Box Pentatonic scale will also need the upper note on the b string raised by one fret during its specialMajor chord called a Major III chord (Major Three) as in the second chord of Creep by Radiohead.

 SEE HERE the slightly modified Box Pentatonic scale for the ‘special’ E Major III chord in a piece with a commencing chord of C Major.

-Try this on the chorus of ‘Space Oddity’ by David Bowie which starts in C Major then goes to an E Major III.
+Try this on the chorus of Space Oddity by David Bowie which starts in C Major then goes to an E Major III.

-PRACTISE will be more effective with Backing Track videos in MEMBERS section after Sign Up.
+PRACTISE will be more effective with backing track videos in Members Section after Sign Up.

 Lesson 3.